-- Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses. - To earn an AAS degree in Multimedia Technologies, student must successfully complete at least one Math course.
+Credit totals do not include Foundation Courses.
+Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.

 DIGITAL DESIGN AND ANIMATION BACHELOR'S DEGREE